Last Updated on November 30, 2023

 Purchase a New Life Insurance Policy

-For some people, this may be the best option.
+For some people, this may be the best option when they think about what happens if I outlive my life insurance policy.
 Especially if you may need a policy for 10 years, or longer.
 You would simply reapply for coverage with the same life insurance company, or a different one.

 In some cases, when you first took out your life insurance policy, you may not have been diagnosed with Diabetes.
 Having diabetes now, will want you to ‘shop’ the market a little smarter, and work with the life insurance companies who underwrite the diabetes community fairly.Usually, to qualify for the lowest possible rates, you’ll need to apply for a fully underwritten life insurance policy.
 This simply means you would consent to a blood and urine test, as well as allow companies to review your most recent Diabetes medical records.
 The health information in your medical records and your lab results would determine which life insurance companies and at what rates you’d be eligible for.
 A policy like this would take about three to four weeks to complete.
 So, don’t wait until the second to apply.